NetBurner 3.5.8

 Overview

-This application demonstrates how to implement multiple IP addresses on a single NetBurner device using the Multihome functionality.
-The device will respond to requests from multiple network interfaces simultaneously:
+This application demonstrates how to put multiple IP addresses on a single NetBurner device using the Multihome functionality.
+The device runs one HTTP server that responds on every configured address at once:

 Features

-• Multiple network interface support (up to 10 interfaces)
+• Multiple IP addresses on one device (up to 10 interfaces)

 • Responds to HTTP requests on any configured IP address